-230. This section provides that the Scottish Ministers may arrange to provide support to applicants to the redress scheme and to those who are in the process of completing an application or who are considering applying to the redress scheme.
+243. This section provides that the Scottish Ministers may arrange to provide support to applicants to the redress scheme and to those who are in the process of preparing or considering an application to the redress scheme.
 Support in this section means emotional, psychological or practical support which the Scottish Ministers consider necessary for a person in connection with deciding to apply or making an application.